krishanthisera/How-to-Encrypt-a-shell-script/README.md

         shc-3.8.7/test.csh
         shc-3.8.7/test.ksh

-Let jump in to the shc source folder
+Let jump in to the 'shc' source folder

-        root@fileserver:/usr/src# cd shc-3.8.7
+        root@ubuntu:/usr/src# cd shc-3.8.7

-In  here im going to encrypt a shell scrypt in the
+In  here I'm going to encrypt a shell script in the

         /home/encrypt

-Let look in side the Shell script
+Let's look inside the Shell script

         vim /home/encrypt/checksrv.sh